isa-group/sla-wizard/README.md

 ### Requirements:

 The following are optional properties in OAS v3.
-However, they are required for SLA4OAI:
+However, they are required when using sla-wizard:

 - `servers`
-- `info.x-sla`

 ### 1. Create proxy config